zsavajji/gmap-vue/README.md

 npm install
 ```

-- After that you can use the the html examples inside the examples folder on the `gmap-vue` package, take in mind that this folder will be disappear in a near feature.
-When this happen you only could test with the live example on the documentation site with your own google maps api key
+- After that you can use the HTML examples inside the examples folder on the `gmap-vue` package, take in mind that this folder will disappear in a near feature.
+When this happens you only could test with the live example on the documentation site with your own google maps API key

-- To start locally the documentation site you can run following command, it starts the documentation page on [http://localhost:8080/](http://localhost:8080/)
+- To start the documentation site locally you can run following command, it starts the documentation page on [http://localhost:8080/](http://localhost:8080/)

 ```sh
 npm run start:docs
 ```

-- To test the plugin you also can a cdn like [jsdelivr](https://diegoazh.github.io/gmap-vue/#jsdelivr) or [unpkg](https://diegoazh.github.io/gmap-vue/#unpkg), in the way that the documentation shows you
+- To test the plugin you also can use a CDN like [jsdelivr](https://diegoazh.github.io/gmap-vue/#jsdelivr) or [unpkg](https://diegoazh.github.io/gmap-vue/#unpkg), in the way that the documentation shows you

 ## README of GmapVue